-STEM Communities Project Overview
+STEM Communities Learning Assistant Program Project Overview

-What is the STEM Communities Project?
+What is the STEM Communities Learning Assistant Program?

-The STEM Communities Project is a collaborative, community-driven effort to increase the use of culturally responsive instructional approaches across the Texas State University College of Science and Engineering, and to generate new knowledge of effective change strategies that can inform efforts at Hispanic Serving Institutions and other higher education institutions.
-It is supported by a 5-year, $2.5 million NSF IUSE-HSI grant awarded in 2019.
-Project activities are guided by our theory of change.
+The STEM Communities Learning Assistant Program is a collaborative, community-driven effort to increase the use of culturally responsive instructional approaches across the Texas State University College of Science and Engineering.
+The program focuses on generating new knowledge of effective change strategies that can inform efforts at Hispanic Serving Institutions and other higher education institutions.
+The project is supported by a five-year, $2.5 million NSF grant entitled "Creating Faculty-Student Communities for Culturally Relevant Institutional Change."
+It officially launched in Fall 2019.

 What is the STEM Communities Project Theory of Change?